govau/design-system-components/README-FAQ.md

 # FAQs

-The Frequently Asked Questions (FAQs) page contains answers to commonly raised queries about the design system.
+This page contains frequently asked questions from our community.

 If you can't find an answer to a question you have please email us at guides@dta.gov.au or join our conversation on [slack](http://guides.service.gov.au/join-slack/).